Nicholas Galanin: Carry a Song / Disrupt an Anthem

-The Peter Blum Gallery in New York, New York displayed two monotype series created by Nicholas Galanin for the International Fine Print Dealers Association's (IFPDA) 2020 Fall selection of the Fine Art Print Fair.
+The Peter Blum Gallery in New York City displayed two monotype series created by Nicholas Galanin for the International Fine Print Dealers Association's (IFPDA) 2020 Fall selection of the Fine Art Print Fair.
 The artworks presented in the two series were made through the process of printmaking.

 The 2018 monotype series, Everything We’ve Ever Been, Everything We Are Right Now, previously shown at the 2019 Twin Cities Zine Fest, consisted of seven pieces and is "a reference to an ancestral entrance dance where the face is revealed, not masked".
 A series entitled Let them Enter Dancing and Showing Their Faces is collected in a monograph.
 Galanin's work shows that Tlingit art is not stagnant or dying, but continues to change and progress.